And we are back having more fun than a human being should be allowed to have.

 I know liberals.

-For example, here is a Wall Street Journal piece, and I don't, I think this Peggy Noonan, I'm not sure if it's it is a piece on Rick Perry.
+And I don't, I think this Peggy Noonan, I'm not sure if it's a piece on Rick Perry.

-And I'm told I had spies while I was gone.
+And I'm told, I had spies while I was gone.

 And one of the things that being said while I was gone was, Mr. Perry, you better tone it down.